biowpn/bioweapon/_posts/2024-06-05-using-namespaces-effectively.md

 And suddenly everything compiles and works.

-To this day, I still don't fully understand the *why*.
+- I didn't understand the *why* until this post was published and received [this reply](https://www.reddit.com/r/cpp/comments/1d9bzec/comment/l7e2j2w/?utm_source=share&utm_medium=web3x&utm_name=web3xcss&utm_term=1&utm_content=share_button) from reddit.

 The compiler error message only suggests that the `operator<` defined in the global namespace isn't being considered a candidate at all.
 But why?
 Is it because `sort` is under `namespace std` so it doesn't look at the outer global namespace?
 That doesn't seem to be the case because this works:

 ```cpp
 namespace your { // unrelated namespace